phantasie-schmiede/psb-foundation/README.md

     - `[group].elements.[pluginName].description`
     - `[group].elements.[pluginName].title`

+If the label for title does not exist, this label will be tried:
+`EXT:your_extension/Resources/Private/Language/Backend/Configuration/TCA/Overrides/tt_content.xlf:plugin.[pluginName].title`<br>
+This label is also used for the select box item.
+If it doesn't exist either, the plugin name will be used as fallback.

 `[group]` defaults to the vendor name (lowercase) if not set within `PluginConfig`-annotation.
 That also defines the tab of the content element wizard.
 If a new tab is created, its label will be fetched from
 here: `EXT:your_extension/Resources/Private/Language/Backend/Configuration/TSconfig/Page/wizard.xlf:[group].header`